KabeerFarukh25/Python-basics2Advance-concepts/README.md

 # PYTHON-basics
 <br>
-This is my personal repo that helps in remindiung me of basics of the python programming language
+This is my personal repo that helps in remindiclear ng me of basics of the python programming language